-In performing our step one test for the Aerosystems reporting unit, we used an assumed terminal growth rate of 3.0%.
-The discount rate utilized to reflect the risk and uncertainty in the financial markets and specifically in our internally developed earnings projections was 12.0% for this reporting unit.
+In performing our step one test for the reporting units, we used an assumed terminal growth rate of 3.0%.
+The discount rate utilized to reflect the risk and uncertainty in the financial markets and specifically in our internally developed earnings projections ranged from 9.5% - 11.0% for these reporting units.
 Changes in these estimates and assumptions could materially affect the results of our tests for goodwill impairment.

-Under Step Two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of that goodwill.
+Under Step 2, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of that goodwill.
 The implied fair value of goodwill is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation.
 The residual fair value after this allocation is the implied fair value of the reporting unit goodwill.
-The results of the Aerosystems Step 1 test indicated that the Company did not need to proceed to Step 2.
+The results of the Step 1 tests indicated that the Company did not need to proceed to Step 2.

-We do not currently believe there is a reasonable likelihood that there will be a material change in estimates or assumptions used to test goodwill and other intangible assets for impairment losses.
+We do not currently believe there to be a reasonable likelihood that actual results will vary materially from estimates and assumptions used to test goodwill and other intangible assets for impairment losses.
 However, if actual results are not consistent with our estimates or assumptions, we may be exposed to an impairment charge that could be material.